Automated trading journal for Sierra Chart — track, analyze, and improve every trade

 | Rithmic dash | ES-202506 | Symbol with year-month suffix |

 Micro contracts (MES, MNQ, etc.) are auto-detected based on tick value, so the correct instrument definition is applied regardless of naming convention.
+Multi-account exports are parsed robustly — if a flat-to-flat group boundary marker is missing at an account transition, the parser flushes the previous account's trades under its own account before starting the next.

 Trading Journal reads Sierra Chart's binary SCID files directly to reconstruct intra-trade PnL curves at tick resolution.
 Point the journal to your Sierra Chart data folder and it automatically locates the correct SCID file for each trade's symbol.
+MFE/MAE values can come from the SC study's tick-by-tick tracker or from an explicit SCID recompute; the active source is tracked instead of being silently overwritten.

 From any trade detail panel, click the replay button to open Sierra Chart at the exact date and time of the trade entry, with fill markers showing your entry and exit points.
 Review the price action around your trade without manually scrolling through charts.